ketralnis/secrets/DESIGN.md

 does that look right? [y/n]
 ```

-(`mnemonic` is a [rfc1751](https://tools.ietf.org/html/rfc1751) human-readable display of a SHA256 of the other values)
+(`mnemonic` is a [rfc1751](https://tools.ietf.org/html/rfc1751) human-readable display of the SHA256 of the other values)

+# Grants

+This is the storage of the actual secret values.
+A Grant has

+* `grantee`: who holds it, and to whose private key will decrypt it
+* `grantor`: who granted it to `grantee`, and whose private key encrypted it
+* `service_name`: the service it represent
+* `created`: the creation timestamp
+* `ciphertext`: the encrypted data, encrypted using `grantors`'s private key to `grantee`'s public key
+* `signature`: a signature verifiable with the `grantor`'s `public_sign` that includes all of the above values.
+(This is included because the `box`'s encryption ciphersuite doesn't provide non-repudiation so we provide it separately.)

+When creating a service, adding a grant to a user, or rotating a service, the target's `PeerInfo` is fetched and their public key is used to encrypt the Grant to them.

+# Client<->server communication

+HTTPS is used between the client and server using openssl.
+Authentication is done in both directions using pinned SSL certificates.

+## Initial client<->server authentication (joining)

+secrets involves human checking of fingerprints to authenticate both a client and the server to each other.

-If they confirm, they are given a base64 summary of their own and the server's `PeerInfo` data and instructed to send it to the admin of the server (which must be transmitted using a side channel like email).
-This data is not encrypted or signed (we haven't established any mutually trusted keys yet).
-When the server is given this summary via `secrets-server accept-join`, the server double-checks that the server the client thought they connected to is in fact itself, prompts the server admin to double-check the client values using the same report format as above.
-If they confirm, the user has joined the server and can authenticate to it.
+In order for a client to authenticate to the server, the client must first "join" the server. `secrets join` makes the client initialise its keys in its local database, connects to the server, and shows the user the server it connected to in a `PeerInfoi` report.
+If they confirm, they are given a base64 summary of their own and the server's `PeerInfo` data (a `JoinRequest` blob) and instructed to send it to the admin of the server which must be transmitted using a side channel like email.
+This data is not encrypted or signed.
+(It contains only fully public data, and we haven't established any mutually trusted keys yet anyway.)
+When the server is given this summary via `secrets-server accept-join`, the server double-checks that the server is in fact the server that the client thought they connected to, prompts the server admin to double-check the client values using the same report format (which should be double-checked via a side channel).
+If the server admin confirms, the user has joined the server and can now authenticate to it.

+## key-pinning

+* The client refuses to connect to a server whose SSL certificate does not match the CN and fingerprint from when it joined.
+* The server refuses to allow connections to URLs requiring authentication (more or less everything except the URL to fetch the server's PeerInfo) to clients whose CA and fingerprint don't match a client that has joined.

+Certificate signing is not used.
+All certificates are self-signed and a CA is not used or required.

 # Glossary